 Jhumpa Lahiri (Creative Writing)

-This team-taught seminar will examine ancient plots as generative forces for new creative work.
+This team-taught capstone seminar will examine ancient plots as generative forces for new creative work.
 We will ask how ancient Greek and Roman plots are appropriated, reused, and reimagined by modern and contemporary writers.

 Humanities Sequences this Fall